Carrot and Ginger Soup with Coconut Milk Recipe

 What to Serve with Carrot and Ginger Soup

 Carrot and ginger soup with coconut milk pairs easily with so many sides.
-I often enjoy it with psyllium husk bread or any low-carb bread for dipping, while a simple green salad with a tangy vinaigrette gives a refreshing balance.
+I often enjoy it with toasted coconut flour bread and other low-carb bread for dipping, while a simple green salad with a tangy vinaigrette gives a refreshing balance.

-It also goes well with a classic grilled cheese sandwich, ham and cheese sliders, or even a wrap for an easy lunch or dinner.
-If youโd like more protein, serve it with pan seared chicken breast, baked salmon, or steak to make the meal extra satisfying without overwhelming the soupโs flavor.
+The soup also goes well with a classic grilled cheese sandwich, sliders, and wraps for an easy lunch or dinner.
+If you’d like more protein, serve it with pan seared chicken breast, baked salmon, or steak to make the meal extra satisfying without overwhelming the soup’s flavor.

 More Soup Recipes To Try